microsoft/reactxp/docs/docs/apis/userinterface.md

 getMaxContentSizeMultiplier(): SyncTasks.Promise<number>;

 // Sets the default maximum "size multiplier" for text increase or
 // decrease.
-Values must be 0 or >= 1.
+Values must be >= 1.
+By default there's no max.
 // Note: Older versions of React Native don’t support this interface. setMaxContentSizeMultiplier(maxContentSizeMultiplier: number): SyncTasks.Promise<number>;